timebertt/thesis-controller-sharding/content/40-design.md

 The sharder itself is not on the critical path for all reconciliations.
 As soon as objects are assigned to an instance, the sharder doesn't need to be available for reconciliations to happen successfully.
 Reconciliations of new object might however be delayed by a short period of time on leader transitions.
-As there are multiple instances of the sharder controller in stand-by, handover should generally happen quickly.
+As there are multiple instances of the sharder controller in standby, handover should generally happen quickly.
 Also, handover can be sped up by releasing the leader election lease on voluntary step down.

 ## Preventing Concurrency {#sec:des-concurrency}